aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/image-and-video-manipulation-in-slides/creating-thumbnail-scaling-factor-shape/_index.md

 ### Q4: Where can I find additional support for Aspose.Slides?
 For any queries or assistance, feel free to visit the Aspose.Slides support forum [here](https://forum.aspose.com/c/slides/11).
 ### Q5: Can I purchase Aspose.Slides for .NET?
 Certainly!
-To purchase Aspose.Slides for .NET, please visit the official purchase page [here](https://purchase.aspose.com/buy).
+To purchase Aspose.Slides for .NET, please visit the purchase page [here](https://purchase.aspose.com/buy).